 If the buyer wants the earnest money back, the buyer must have a contractually permitted excuse for not buying.
 One type of excuse is an open contingency.
 A contingency is an event that must occur before the buyer is required to close.
 Contingencies, like the inspection contingency, are common.
 The inspection contingency gives the buyer the right to inspect and approve of the house’s condition.
 After inspecting, the buyer can terminate the contract with a full return of the earnest money if any adverse conditions are found which are unacceptable to the buyer.

-But even where there are no contingencies, a buyer can always walk away at any time, even the day before closing (an extreme example of “buyer’s remorse”).
-If that happens, the buyer simply forfeits the earnest money to the seller.
-So a buyer includes contingencies in the contract in order to reduce the risk of losing the earnest money.
+But even where there are no contingencies, a buyer could walk away at any time, even the day before closing (an extreme example of “buyer’s remorse”).
+If that happens, the buyer forfeits the earnest money to the seller, however, they could also be sued by the seller for nonperformance, as well as their agent for the real estate commission and both parties could also sue for attorney and court fees.
+So a buyer includes contingencies in the contract in order to reduce the risk of losing the earnest money and being sued.

 If you make one of several offers on a house, the risk of losing your earnest money is directly related to the reward of having your offer accepted.
 And that is of course an essential first step in buying your Dream Home!
 To increase the chances of having your offer accepted (the reward) you must be willing to increase the chances of losing your earnest money (the risk).
 To a seller, the perfect offer has no contingencies at all.
 If your offer has no contingencies, you have a strong incentive to close because the only alternative is forfeiting your earnest money.
 And more than anything else, every seller wants to close.
 But at a minimum the seller will probably get to keep your earnest money if your offer has no contingencies.